leomerron/motor-insurance-model/README.md

 This represents the expected annual claims cost before incorporating expenses, risk margins, profit margins or other components of an insurance premium.
 The project will subsequently investigate how these expected costs vary between different policyholder risk profiles.

 ## Model Validation
-Model performance will be assessed using both statistical and actuarial measures.
-Planned validation includes:
-Comparison of predicted and observed claim frequencies Calibration across predicted-risk groups
-Assessment of predicted versus observed claim severity Comparison of predicted and actual aggregate claims costs Analysis of model performance across different risk segments Gini/Lorenz analysis to assess discriminatory power The aim is not simply to obtain a statistically significant model, but to determine whether the model produces useful and appropriately calibrated risk estimates.
+Model performance is being assessed using both statistical and actuarial measures.For the frequency model, predicted and observed claim frequencies were compared across ten predicted-risk deciles.
+The model showed good separation between low- and high-risk policies while maintaining reasonably close predicted and observed frequencies across the deciles.
+Further validation will include residual diagnostics, Gini/Lorenz analysis and analysis of predicted versus observed aggregate claims costs.
+The severity model will also be assessed separately before frequency and severity predictions are combined.

 ## Actuarial Interpretation
 A key objective of the project is to translate statistical results into actuarial conclusions.